Yashb404/SolanaMusicPlayer/README.md

 - **Secure Ownership Model**: Cryptographic verification ensures only authorized users can modify their content
 - **Persistent Data Storage**: Music collections persist across sessions and are globally accessible
 - **Rate Limiting Protection**: Built-in protection against RPC endpoint abuse with intelligent retry mechanisms
 - **Automatic Album cover fetching**:

 ### How to Use the dApp

 The dApp provides an intuitive user experience that abstracts away blockchain complexity:

-#### Your wallet must be on Solana Devnet.
+#### Your wallet must be on Solana Devnet

 #### Ensure your connected wallet has at least some SOL available — otherwise, transactions will fail during testing.
-You can request free SOL from the Devnet Faucet.
+You can request free SOL from the Devnet Faucet

 1. **Connect Wallet**
    - Click the **Connect Wallet** button in the top-right corner